ashishgoswami13/Apex-Drone-Codes-/README.md

 ---

-## Telemetry
+## 📊 Telemetry

 - Wi‑Fi: Altitude = signed mm from bytes D8 (low) + D9 (high), converted to cm; battery = D10
 - BLE: Altitude bytes [8:10], battery byte [10] (when notification length ≥ 16)

 ---

-## GUI App (App.exe)
+## 🖥️ GUI App (App.exe)
 A tkinter-based packaged executable (not shown here) wraps core controls:
-- Eliminates need for manual dependency installs
+- 📦 No manual dependency installs
-- Provides buttons for takeoff, land, movement, and sequence start
+- 🕹️ Buttons for takeoff / land / movement / sequences
-- Ideal for classroom or demo environments
+- 🎓 Great for classroom or demos

 ---

-## Disclaimer
+## 🛡️ Disclaimer
 Not affiliated with the drone manufacturer.
 Educational / experimental use only.